thirkle/Kackiest-TAS/README.md

 - Achieve the unthinkable in maps that are extremely luck/precision based.

 # Can I help?
 Yes, any help is very appreciated, even if only with Hardware (help with bruteforcing).
-To help, you can talk to me via discord ( E-girl Cansada#7777 or message me in TrackmaniaTAS discord https://discord.gg/SZHWqw9B6q )
+To help, you can talk to me via discord ( E-girl Cansada#7777 or you can find me in TrackmaniaTAS discord https://discord.gg/SZHWqw9B6q )